 Mylène ChauviréFilm Studies Professeur au Collège et Lycée Notre-Dame de Toutes-Aides; Certifiée en Lettres et Cinéma Audiovisuel, Master de Français Langue étrangère

-Professeur émérite à l’Université de Nantes; Doctorat d’Etat en Droit Public, IEP de Paris
+Professeur émérite à l’Université de Nantes; Doctorat d’Etat en Droit Public, IEP (Sciences Po) de Paris

 Directeur de l’Ecole Supérieure des Sciences de la Communication et du Management (ESSCOM); DEA de Sciences Economiques

 Enseignante de Français Langue étrangère à la CCI; Licenciée d’anglais

 Professeur à l’Ecole Notre-Dame de Toutes Joies; Maîtrise de linguistique anglaise

 Maître de Conférences, Département d’Anglais à l’Université de Nantes; Docteur en Littérature américaine